-Back in the days when mobile phones looked like the one pictured below, the Swiss voted on whether to join the EEA (European Economic Area), the first step towards EU membership.
+Back in the days when mobile phones looked like the one pictured below, the Swiss voted on whether to join the EEA (European Economic Area), a precursor to EU membership.
 On 6 December 1992, 78.9% of Swiss voters turned out to vote, the highest turnout seen in Switzerland over the last 45 years.

 The traditional voting divide between French and German speakers, known as the rösti graben, was pronounced.
 The French-speaking cantons were heavily in favour of joining.
 Voters in French-speaking, or majority francophone cantons, including: Vaud (78.3%), Geneva (78.1%), Neuchatel (80.0%), Jura (77.1%), Valais (55.8%) and Fribourg (64.9%), were all in favour of joining.
 Voters in nearly all other cantons were against the idea.
 The only other cantons with favourable majorities were the German-speaking cantons of Basel City (55.4%) and Basel Landschaft (53.2%).
 The remaining 18 of Switzerland’s 26 cantons were all against the idea.
 Overall Switzerland rejected EEA membership by a narrow 50.3%.